 Spiritual Ministries Coordinators & Assistants: Tim O'Byrne, Danny Doerksen, Jess Huber, Micah Harrison, Tyler Pagel, Calder Marriott, and, currently, Derick Lehmkuhl and Ian Miller

-Guest Services Coordinators: LeAnne Weaver, and, currently, Natalie Trefts
+Guest Services Coordinators: LeAnne Weaver and Natalie Trefts

 Media Supervisors: James Carlson, and, currently, Jamie Bell